Coffee to get through the day

 Preparation Methods

-There are a surprising number of ways of ways to brew coffee.
+There are a surprising number of ways to brew coffee.
 From high-pressure espresso machines to slow drip coffee where you can wait 24 hours or more to get your cuppa made.
 All of them are combinations of combining the ground coffee (of different granularity) with water (of different temperatures) for various amounts of time and filtered through various materials to produce something drinkable.

 I use a Chemex, an Aeropress, a French Press, a Moka Pot or a Melitta filter depending upon what kind of a coffee I want.
 When in town, I’ll usually get an espresso-based drink (doppio or Latté) since I can’t make that at home.
 All of the coffees taste good, but different.
 Each has a place and time where it is best consumed and having a choice of preparation and taste styles is wonderful.